jozsa/monty/README.md

 If the first non-space character of a line is a #, the line will be treated as a comment, and will do nothing.

+### KNOWN ISSUES/BUGS

+Currently, there is no way to rotate the stack in either direction.

+This version of the Monty interpreter cannot switch between stack and queue mode.

 ### Authors

 * [Jack Gindi](https://github.com/jmgindi)